 Atlassian’s shared responsibility model is clear.
 Backup and data protection for user-generated content is on you.
 The new Atlassian’s native tool may cover daily backups, but it doesn’t cover full context or even long-term recovery scenarios.

-• no extended retention
+• Limited retention

 Core differences at a glance

-Feature/CapabilityGitProtectAtlassian Backup (Beta)
+Feature/CapabilityGitProtectAtlassian Backup and Restore (GA)

 Core Jira Data